How to send a 1099 to a contractor

 How to send a 1099 to a contractor by country

-What are the best ways to send/manage my forms?
+What are some common ways to send/manage my forms?

 The question of how to send a 1099 to a contractor is, at its core, a question of implementation.
 Business owners are very rarely filing these forms manually through the IRS; more often than not, they are working through some kind of management platform.